Turtle Beach Kone II

 value for money: 4.2, based on 13 reviews

-Value feedback is generally positive at the wired model's price, with several reviewers calling it worth the price or a strong buy.
-A few reviews still wanted a lower price or found it costly versus rivals.
+Value is broadly positive at the wired model’s price, though some reviewers still wanted a lower price or saw cheaper alternatives.

 • 4.2